prisma/try-prisma/README.md

 `try-prisma` is a CLI tool that helps you to easily get up and running with any project in the [`prisma/prisma-examples`](https://github.com/prisma/prisma-examples) repository.

+> Do you have feedback about a specific example template?
+Submit it [here](https://pris.ly/prisma-examples-feedback)!

 ## Usage

 The easiest way to set up a project using `try-prisma` is to run the following command: